 Key words and phrases.
 Kröner complex, Calabi complex, stress finite element, curvature, incompatibility.

-This work was supported in part by the National Science Foundation (USA) under grants 1913083, 2245077, and 1912779.
+This work was supported in part by the National Science Foundation (USA) under grants DMS 1913083 and DMS 1912779.
 The first and last two authors would like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme Geometry, compatibility and structure preservation in computational differential equations (EPSRC grant number EP/R014604/1).

-where $H^1(\text{inc}, \mathbb{S}) := \{u \in H^1 \otimes \mathbb{S} : \text{ inc } u \in L^2 \otimes \mathbb{S}\}$ and $H(\text{div}, \mathbb{S}) := \{u \in L^2 \otimes \mathbb{S} : \text{div } u \in L^2 \otimes \mathbb{V}\}$, is relevant to variational principles in elasticity such as the Hellinger-Reissner principle.
-A proof of exactness of (1.2) is described in more detail in [24, p.
-38-40].
+where $H(\text{inc}, \mathbb{S}) := \{u \in H^1 \otimes \mathbb{S} : \text{inc } u \in L^2 \otimes \mathbb{S}\}$ and $H(\text{div}, \mathbb{S}) := \{u \in L^2 \otimes \mathbb{S} : \text{div } u \in L^2 \otimes \mathbb{V}\}$, are also relevant to variational principles in elasticity such as the Hellinger-Reissner principle.
 Therefore a discrete version of (1.1) should be useful to understand the behavior of structure-preserving numerical methods.
 In this paper, we shall construct a discrete finite element subcomplex of (1.2).
 To the best of our knowledge, this is the first known finite element subcomplex of the elasticity complex, complete with conforming subspaces of all the spaces in the sequence and accompanying cochain projectors.

 The Hellinger-Reissner principle involves the last two spaces, i.e., $H(\text{div}, \mathbb{S})$ and $L^2 \otimes \mathbb{V}$, in (1.2).
 The symmetry of the tensors makes it a challenging problem to construct conforming finite element discretization for these spaces.
-In two space dimensions (2D), Johnson and Mercier [30] constructed a stable finite element elasticity pair on the Clough-Tocher split.
+In two space dimensions (2D), Johnson and Mercier [29] constructed a stable finite element elasticity pair on the Clough-Tocher split.
 Later, Arnold and Winther [11] constructed the first finite element elasticity pair on triangular meshes with polynomial shape functions.
-This work was extended to 3D in [4] and further refined to reduce the number of degrees of freedom (dofs) in [29].
+This work was extended to 3D in [4] and further refined to reduce the number of degrees of freedom (dofs) in [28].

-Despite the above-mentioned significant progress in the construction of finite elements for the last (stress-displacement) part of the elasticity complex (1.2), the question of how to construct an entire finite element subcomplex of (1.2) seems to have been left largely unanswered vet.
+Despite the above-mentioned significant progress in the construction of finite elements for the last (stress-displacement) part of the elasticity complex (1.2), the question of how to construct an entire finite element subcomplex of (1.2) seems to have been left largely unanswered yet.
 The question is entirely natural from the viewpoint of completing the mathematical structure.
 Besides satisfying a mathematical curiosity, there are many other utilitarian and numerical reasons to tackle the question of constructing a discrete subcomplex.
 For example, a discrete complex contains an explicit characterization of the kernel of differential operators.
-This is crucial in designing robust solvers and preconditioners [21] in the framework of kernel-capturing subspace correction methods [32, 37].
-Another reason is that the elasticity complex (1.1) is not only important for elasticity, but also for various applications where other parts of the complex are involved, e.g., the intrinsic elasticity [17] (involving compatible strain tensors), continuum modeling of defects [2] (involving the inc operator), and relativity [14, 33] (involving the metric and curvature).
+This is crucial in designing robust solvers and preconditioners [21] in the framework of kernel-capturing subspace correction methods [31, 36].
+Another reason is that the elasticity complex (1.1) is not only important for elasticity, but also for various applications where other parts of the complex are involved, e.g., the intrinsic elasticity [17] (involving compatible strain tensors), continuum modeling of defects [2] (involving the inc operator), and relativity [14, 32] (involving the metric and curvature).
 One needs no stretch of imagination to see progress in these areas being enabled by a discrete version of (1.1).
 Having said that, let us also note that this paper does not give any numerical method; the paper's sole focus is to reveal a mathematical structure analogous to (1.1) inherent in certain discrete spaces.